G

 A top ranking helps, but it does not buy you a citation.
 This is the single most common point of confusion, and the source of the "I rank first and still lost the traffic" frustration.

 The reason is that ranking logic and citation logic are different systems.
 Ranking asks "which page best deserves this position."
 Citation asks "which passage best supports this specific sentence in the answer."
 A page can win the first and lose the second by burying its answer or being hard to extract.
-That gap is what the rest of this guide closes.

 The Prerequisite Everyone Skips: Can Google Reach and Render Your Page?